The Lichens of Italy: 284, 1993. Basionym: Buellia scheideggeriana Bricaud & Cl. Roux - Nova Hedwigia, 52: 169, 1991.

 Distribution: N - VG (Tretiach & Carvalho 1993), Frl.

-Description: Thallus leprose, episubstratic, granular, obscurely lobed at margins, with a thick, chalky medulla, always growing on the thalli of Leproplaca-species.
-Apothecia lecideine, black but ususally grey-pruinose, numerous, more or less immersed, with a flat to convex disc and a thin proper margin which is often excluded in old apothecia.
-Epithecium pale brown, with a layer of crystals; hymenium colourless, K/I+ blue: paraphyses simple, capitate at apex; hypothecium brown.
-Asci 8-spored, clavate, with a thick apex, amyloid, with a distinct axial mass, Bacidia-type.
+Description: Thallus leprose, episubstratic, granular, white to greenish white, 0.3-0.8 mm thick, sometimes obscurely lobed at margins, with a thick, chalky medulla, always growing on the thalli of Leproplaca-species, often forming up to 5 cm wide patches.
+Apothecia lecideine, 0.3-0.6 mm across, black but usually grey-pruinose, numerous, more or less immersed, with a flat to convex disc and a thin proper margin which is often excluded in old apothecia.
+Proper exciple 35-50 μm wide laterally, pale brown, of radiating hyphae, with sparse crystals, K+ yellow; epithecium pale brown, with a layer of crystals insoluble in K; hymenium colourless, 55-65 μm high, K/I+ blue; paraphyses simple, 1.5-2 μm thick at mid-level, the apical cells 3.5-5 μm wide; hypothecium brown.
+Asci 8-spored, clavate to cylindrical-clavate, the apical dome K/I+ dark blue with a pale, conical-pointed apical cushion (axial mass), the wall I-, but the thin outer gel I+ blue, approaching the Bacidia-type.
 Ascospores 3-septate to submuriform, brown, 8-16 x 5-9 μm, often deformed or abortive.
 Photobiont chlorococcoid.
-Spot tests: thallus and medulla K-, C.-, KC-, P-, UV-.
+Spot tests: K-, C.-, KC-, P-, UV-.
 Chemistry: without lichen substances.

 Note: this is certainly a well-distinct species, to be looked for throughout Italy wherever Leproplaca chrysodeta and L. xantholyta are present.
 This mild-temperate lichen, however, seems to have a narrower ecological range than that of its hosts, being slightly more hygro- and less photophytic.